-Once you have answered these questions, you’ll want to ensure that you are able to successfully achieve these goals with proper budgeting.
-If the budgeting does not permit the goals you have set forth, then you need to reassess the goals or increase your income.
+Once you have answered these questions, you’ll want to ensure you can successfully achieve these goals with proper budgeting.
+If the budgeting does not permit the goals you set, then you need to reassess the goals or increase your income.
 Something always has to give.

 Reassessing Your Marketing Budget

 Is there anything fun about budgeting?
 Some people will say yes, but for the most part, budgeting is never fun.
-In marketing, budgeting can be an eye opener to many different things within your business.
-Often times, budgeting is a tall tale sign that your bottom line is healthy.
-It can also be a sign that there are issues arising with your cash flow, spending, or overall income strategy.
+In marketing, budgeting can be an eye-opener to many different things within your business.
+Often, budgeting is a tall tale sign that your bottom line is healthy, and it can also indicate cash flow, spending, or overall income strategy issues.

-Either way, the objective is to ensure that your marketing budget aligns with you goals.
-You’ll want take some things with into account when you are creating a successful or in our case reassessing the marketing budget for the purposes of performing a marketing refresh.
+Either way, the objective is to ensure your marketing budget aligns with your goals.
+You’ll want to consider some things when creating a successful or, in our case, reassessing the marketing budget to perform a marketing refresh.
 These things include:

 - Depending on who you choose to work with, you’ll want to establish a budget that aligns with your goals.

 - Talent | To get – as we say – all the things done, you’ll probably be hiring a team to do so.

-- For example, one team member that you should always account for is a copywriter.
-Different than a content writer, a copywriter is responsible for writing sales copy with the intent of selling a service or a product.
+- Unlike a content writer, a copywriter is responsible for writing sales copy to sell a service or a product.

 Reassessing Your Marketing Talent

-As discussed above your marketing talent will often change depending on what your quarterly and annual goals are.
-Most years, you will have a fairly set marketing team to help you with things like marketing strategy, brand awareness, community management, social media engagement, content writing, and graphic design.
-That team will be look different than a team you set in place during the holiday season, for example.
+As discussed above, your marketing talent often changes depending on your quarterly and annual goals.
+Most years, you will have a fairly set marketing team to help you with marketing strategy, brand awareness, community management, social media engagement, content writing, and graphic design.
+For example, that team will look different than the team you set in place during the holiday season.

 Will you be hiring from within and promoting existing team members?
 Will you be initiating a hiring campaign to onboard new talent?
-These are all things you want to take into consideration before you move into the two remaining areas of your marketing refresh.
-It’s not alway an easy feat and hiring a team can be a costly endeavor depending on what you are hiring for.
+These are all things you want to consider before you move into the two remaining areas of your marketing refresh.
+It’s not always easy, and hiring a team can be costly, depending on what you are hiring for.

-Here are a few positions to consider in order to build your ideal marketing team:
+Here are a few positions to consider in building your ideal marketing team: